JoaoSetas/wallet-tracker/README.md

 ```elixir
 dbg(variable)
 ```
-It needed in the iex this command recompiles any changes
+If needed in the iex this command recompiles any changes
 ```elixir
 recompile
 ```